 How Does A Transfer Case Work?

 Engaging 4 wheel drive on your truck will give you optimal traction in slippery conditions but it will also use more fuel due to the power needed to move the additional drivetrain components and the additional wear/tear on those components.
 For example, if you’re pulling a trailer on a dry - highway for a long period of time, 2 wheel drive is optimal since the extra traction is not needed and fuel economy is the primary goal.
 Pulling your boat up a slippery ramp though?
-That’s going to require some extra traction.
+That’s going to require some extra traction and maybe even some gear reduction.

-The output shaft (from the transmission) powers the components in this component.
-Depending on either driver selection or computer engagement, power is either transferred directly to the rear axle OR shifted between the front and rear axle via a series of clutches, chains, and sprockets.
+The output shaft (from the transmission) powers the components in this assembly.
+Depending on either driver selection or computer engagement, power is either transferred directly to the rear axle OR shifted between the front and rear axle via a series of gears, chains, and sprockets.
 This happens seamlessly and within fractions of a second.

 2 HI